A Primal-Dual Algorithm for Hybrid Federated Learning: Experimental Results

-The exact details of the implementation are provided in the appendix.
-Data is inherently non-IID in the hybrid FL case because each client stores different sections of the feature space.
-We emphasize that the experiments were performed in the hybrid setting where both samples and features were gathered across different clients.
-Homomorphic encryption was not actually performed; instead, published time benchmarks of homomorphic encryption were used to estimate the encryption time penalty which was added to the overall wall time.
-The regularization parameter, $\lambda$, was found by tuning via a centralized model where the value of $\lambda$ that resulted in the highest validation accuracy is employed.
+The exact details of the implementation are provided in the Supplementary Materials.
+Data are inherently non-IID in the hybrid FL case because each client stores different sections of the feature space.
+We emphasize that the experiments are performed in the hybrid setting where both samples and features are gathered across different clients.
+Homomorphic encryption is not actually performed; instead, published time benchmarks of homomorphic encryption is used to estimate the encryption time penalty which is added to the overall wall time.
+The regularization parameter, $\lambda$, is found by tuning via a centralized model where the value of $\lambda$ that resulted in the highest validation accuracy is employed.
 The resulting choices of $\lambda$ are $\lambda_{MNIST}=0.001$, $\lambda_{News20}=1\times 10^{-5}$, and $\lambda_{covtype}=5\times 10^{-5}$.

 Hyperparameter tuning for federated learning is difficult because there are many competing interests such as minimizing iterations to reach a suitable solution while also minimizing the amount of computation performed on clients due to computational limits on common clients such as smartphones.
 Therefore, we frame this as a multiobjective optimization problem where an optimal solution must be selected from the Pareto-Optimal front.
 We chose to use Gray Relational Analysis to solve this \citep{GRA}.
-The exact metrics used are provided in the appendix.
+The exact metrics used are provided in the Supplementary Materials.
 For FedAvg, we tuned the number of local iterations of SGD performed as well as $a,b$ in the learning rate $\gamma_t=\frac{a}{b+\sqrt{t}}$.
 For HyFEM, we tune the aforemetnioned FedAvg hyperparameters in addition to $\mu$ which balances the two losses.
 For HyFDCA, we only need to tune the number of inner iterations.
 In each problem setting, the number of clients and fraction of available clients had different hyperparemeters tuned for that particular problem.